kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ![bordered height=20%](/images/09-app-banner-1.png)

 This particular Smart App Banner promotes the RWDevCon iOS app on the RWDevCon website.
-Since Safari's detected that the visitor has the app installed, the banner says **OPEN**; otherwise, the Smart App Banner would say **VIEW** and take you to the App Store page for theRWDevCon app.
+Since Safari's detected that the visitor has the app installed, the banner says **OPEN**; otherwise, the Smart App Banner would say **VIEW** and take you to the App Store page for the RWDevCon app.
 That's why they call them "smart" banners! :]

 iOS 9 brings new uses to Smart App Banners by making them an integral part of search.
 In addition to their day job as marketing tools, Smart App Banners can also help surface universal links for Applebot to crawl and index.